 Growing up in Bismarck, North Dakota, Ben Peterson was almost literally raised on hunting and fishing.
 That outdoor background played a major role in charting the path of his education and career.
-To this day, the phrase “eat, breath, sleep” waterfowl describes his lifestyle.
+To this day, the phrase “eat, breathe, sleep” waterfowl describes his lifestyle.

 “I love ducks.
 Period.
 Being able to make them a major part of my profession is very rewarding,” he said.

 Waterfowl is a major part of his personal life, too.
 On the weekend, Peterson said you’ll find him on the road looking for waterfowl or training his top-notch retrievers.

 “My favorite way to spend a weekend is hunting in the morning and relaxing with the family and pups in the evenings,” he said.